vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

 ---
 Write a Python function that receives two arguments.
 If only one of them is a string, perform string concatenation, and in a case where both are numbers, perform all four basic arithmetic operations.
 In all cases, the corresponding output needs to be produced.

-`Solution: ` Create a new Python file with the name `solutions_3.py`.
-Here we have a relatively new moment in the form of the Python function.
+`Solution: ` Create a new Python file named `solutions_3.ipynb`.
+Here, we have a relatively new moment in the form of the Python function.
 Python function can be represented as a black box with some inputs and outputs.
-In many situations, someone else has written a function, while others use it where there is a need for it.
-Logic of solution can be in the following form:
+In many situations, someone else has written a function, while others use it where it is needed.
+The logic of solution can be in the following form:

 ```